As sales managers, we feel like we're ready to deal with anything at all.

 It's also crucial to take the time to provide post-training reinforcement—especially now that you have time for it.
 According to the RAIN Group, best-in-class companies with a training retention plan have 31% more sales reps reach quota than the industry average and a 10% higher year-over-year increase in corporate revenue.

-We've developed a free 2-week email course, the Sales Pipeline Academy, to help you make more sales with our exclusive advice and insights.
+We've developed a free 2-week email course, the Sales Pipeline Course, to help you make more sales with our exclusive advice and insights.

 What to Do Once the Crisis Has Passed: